paulerlic/medical-marijuana-group/README.md

 Determine which medical marijuana strains are best suited as treatment for specific ailments by analyzing their chemical composition and characteristics such as flavor and effects by creating a neural network that allows us to recognize similar characterizes in strains of cannabis that would best work to help relieve a whole array of symptoms ranging from depression, stress, pain, and inflammation, among others.

 ### Team Role Distribution
-* Triangle -Machine Learning Model - David Bastien
+* Triangle - Machine Learning Model - David Bastien
 * Square - GitHub Repository - Paul Erlic
 * X - Technology Architect - Ashley Mayes
 * Circle - Database Integration - Jemi Shieh